dsalenz/properpy/README.md

 In the future I wil make this script more generic so it is easier to use and setup and also easier to reuse for other projects.
-But at first I will refactor it
+But at first I will refactor the logic to make it faster.